nabilr/nabilr.github.io/README.md

 ## Nabil Rahiman

 More than 12+ years experience on various domains that varies from as software developer to Instructor for the computer Science.
 I am having very strong system programming experience.
-I am currenlty working as Computer Science Intructor at [NYU Abu Dhabi](https://nyuad.nyu.edu).
+I am currenlty working computer scientist in Center for Genomics and Systems Biology Lab at [NYU Abu Dhabi](https://nyuad.nyu.edu).

 ### Previous companies I worked